Production of doubly-charged $\Delta$ baryon in $e^{+}e^{-}$ annihilation at energies from 2.3094 to 2.6464 GeV: Signal yield and Cross section

 \section{Signal yield and Cross section}

-Since the data samples in both 2D distributions are identical, there is a correlation between them.
-However, the variation in spectrum shapes among the different components is not significant in spectra other than the characteristic spectrum due to the final state being a 4-body system with numerous degrees of freedom.
+Since the data samples in both 2D distributions are identical, there is a correlation between them, which can potentially impact the statistical uncertainty in signal extraction.
+The extent of this influence is contingent upon the correlation of the shapes exhibited by different variable distributions.
+In the case of the $\pppipi$ final state, the variation in spectrum shapes among the different components is not significant in spectra other than the characteristic spectrum due to the final state being a 4-body system with numerous degrees of freedom.
+Consequently, the presence of the correlation does not significantly affect the statistical uncertainty.
 Nonetheless, the correlation can help to constrain the yields of the components in a 2D simultaneous fit.
 To determine the signal yield of the $\eeto\deltapp$ process, a simultaneous unbinned maximum likelihood fit is performed to the 2D distributions of $m(\bar{p} \pi^-)$ vs.~$m(p\pi^+)$ and $m(\bar{p}\pi^+)$ vs.~$m(p\pi^-)$.
 This procedure is repeated at each energy point.
 In the fit, the yields of corresponding components in both 2D spectra are obtained with shared parameters.
 The signal is modeled with the MC-derived shape of $m(\bar{p} \pi^-)$ vs.~$m(p\pi^+)$ and $m(\bar{p}\pi^+)$ vs.~$m(p\pi^-)$ for the $\eeto\deltapp$ process.
-The background is described by the MC-simulated shape of four dominant components, which are phase space (PHSP) \mbox{($\eeto\pppipi$)}, semi-$\Delta$ ($\eeto\deltappany$ and $\anydeltapp$, with three-body phase space), and \mbox{$\eeto\lambdapair$}, while other rarer components are neglected since their distributions are similar to those of the phase space.
+The background is described by the MC-simulated shape of four dominant components, which are phase space (PHSP) \mbox{($\eeto\pppipi$)}, semi-$\Delta$ ($\eeto\deltappany$ and $\anydeltapp$, also with the phase space model), and \mbox{$\eeto\lambdapair$}, while other rarer components are neglected since their distributions are similar to those of the phase space.
+In the analysis, the interference among different components is neglected, considering the spin of the combination of a proton and a pion ($p\pi$) tends to be 1/2 when produced at low energy, whereas it is 3/2 in the case of $\Delta$ decay.
+As a result, different components tend to be incoherently produced.
 Figure~\ref{fig:fit26444} shows the projections of $m(p\pi^+)$, $m(\bar p\pi^-)$, $m(p\pi^-)$ and $m(\bar{p}\pi^+)$ for the simultaneous fit to data taken at at 2.6444 GeV; these indicate that the data is well-described by these five components.
 In extraction of the $\deltapp$ signal, the yields of the semi-$\Delta$ processes, i.e.~$\eeto\deltappany +c.c.$, is obtained simultaneously.
 Although the events are duplicately used in the two 2D distributions, the statistical uncertainties of the yields of $\Delta^{++}$ involved processes in the simultaneous fit remain unaffected.
 This is because the target signal, $\Delta^{++}$, is a broad resonance resulting in a negligible discrepancy between the signal and the PHSP in the invariant mass spectra other than the characteristic one, as illustrated in Fig.~\ref{fig:fit26444}.
 The yields are listed in Tables~\ref{tab:fullrecsys} and \ref{tab:fullrecdeltappanyccsys}.
 Due to the closeness of the energies, the data samples at 2.6444~GeV and 2.6464~GeV are combined.

 The statistical significance of the signal is determined by comparing the change of the negative log-likelihood value in the fit without the signal contribution and considering the change of the number of degrees of freedom.
 The statistical significances are listed in Tables~\ref{tab:fullrecsys} and \ref{tab:fullrecdeltappanyccsys}.
 The $\deltapp$ signal is not significant for any of the c.m.~energies.
 A significant semi-$\Delta$ component is observed only above 2.6 GeV.